Here Comes Nielsen!

 “Ummm,” Nancy pauses again, wondering where this is going to take her.

-I jump in once again with a rescue.
-I need to help the young gal who is just following her script.
+I jump in once again with the rescue.
+I help the young gal who is just following her script.

 “Well, we can send you up to six diaries,” she responds politely.

-“Great, no problem,” I reply, gushing with excitement, still pining for my old Arbitron mistress.
+“Great, no problem,” I reply, gushing with excitement.

-My, my, things have changed so much since 1992.
+My, my things have changed so much since 1992 when I was an Arbitron home.
 Nancy was probably not even born in that year.

-I eventually discover, that my inclination is correct.
 Perhaps the diaries will arrive with the milkman, or Roy Rogers will deliver it on his horse to my doorstep.
+I eventually discover that my media throwback senses are correct.
 More to come!

 One last note.
 It is with great sadness that I report my beloved Arbitron is acquired by Nielsen in September, 2013.
 Nooooo!